NordVPN vs. Surfshark: 13 Comparison Tests, 1 Winner in 2021

 As you can see above, both services support the most popular operating systems and mobile devices.
 However, Surfshark is the clear winner of this category as it supports 18 devices and will allow you to connect them all on a single account, while NordVPN only supports 14.

 NordVPN vs. Surfshark — Interface

-Both NordVPN and Surfshark have an appealing interface.
+Both NordVPN and Surfshark have an appealing interface, although I didn’t find either offered the best VPN app for Windows.
 However, with NordVPN you can pick a server from a list of countries or directly from the map.
 I prefer this over Surfshark’s list-only approach as the map allows me to check nearby servers and automatically connect to the best available server.

 Both VPNs have menus and settings that are simple to understand and enable in just a few clicks.